 The examples found in the MLA section are based on the manual MLA Handbook, 8th ed., 2016.

-Each of these elements is explained in more detail (see menu).
-Some examples are also provided.
-If you need further help please ask at the library.
+Each of these 9 core elements is explained in more detail (see sidebar menu).
+A comprehensive list of examples is also provided.
+If you need further help, please ask a staff member.